zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo3-getfunctiontailcall3info-method.md

 ## <a name="parameters"></a>Parameter
  `functionId`
- [in] Die `FunctionID` der Funktion, die zurückgegeben wird.
+ [in] The `FunctionID` of the function that is returning.

  `eltInfo`
  [in] Ein nicht transparentes Handle, das Informationen über einen bestimmten Stapelrahmen entspricht.
-Der Profiler sollte gleich bereitstellen `eltInfo` , wurde übergeben, um dem Profiler von der `FunctionTailcall3WithInfo` Funktion.
+The profiler should provide the same `eltInfo` that was given to the profiler by the `FunctionTailcall3WithInfo` function.

  `pFrameInfo`
  [out] Ein nicht transparentes Handle, das Genericsinformationen zu einem bestimmten Stapelrahmen entspricht.
 Dieses Handle ist nur während des `FunctionTailcall3WithInfo`-Rückrufs gültig, in dem der Profiler die `GetFunctionTailcall3Info`-Methode aufgerufen hat.